yjhn/tuya_daemon/README.md

 ### License

-This project is licensed under AGPL v3.
+This project is licensed under AGPL-3.0-or-later.